 The nearest neighbor distance method gave the best even spread of species in trait space (Fig. 1B, black points) given that the Voronoi method could not calculate cell areas for peripheral points (Fig. 1B, red points) that were subsequently retained during the iterative species selection process.
 The spread of species captured the three reef building functions builders, fillers, and cementers and also included areas of trait space made up of coral species with high surface area to volume ratios that are likely to be important as habitat for associated species.

-Considering “winners” (i.e., beneficial ecological characteristics) alone tended to select for species in a partial region of trait space (Fig. 2A, black points and dotted area).
+Considering “winners” (i.e., beneficial ecological characteristics) alone, tended to select for species in a partial region of trait space (Fig. 2A, black points and dotted area).
 For example, the “filler” region of trait space was not well represented.
 Considering “winners” and nearest neighbor distances together increasing the spread of species in trait space by 36% (Fig. 2A, blue points and dotted area).
 In doing so, several highly-ranked “winners” that occupied trait space containing other “winners” were dropped in favor of almost-as-highly-ranked “winners” in underrepresented parts of the trait space.
 Including the restorability dimension resulted in marginal changes in selection of species (Fig. 2C), primarily due to switching species that are difficult to restore with those more easily restored while retaining an even spread of species in trait space and weighting for ecological winners.
 By switching the focus to species that are likely to suffer in the future, a distinct suite of new species was selected and represented those that are evenly distributed in traits space and have high restorability metrics (Fig. 2C).
 Species lists at different stages of the selection process for winners are presented in Fig. 3 and for losers in Fig. 4.
 Finally, Fig. 5 shows species selection for winners as the n is varied from 1 to 25.
 Because analysis presented here is to demonstrate a process rather than make recommendation, species names are not given.

 Discussion